valenovi76/MySQL/README.md

 Everyone need to try and avoid large crowds, such as supermarkets, so I thought it would have been a good idea to creat a simple, user friendly website to submit a shopping list, to share the load of shopping thus decreasing the risk of exposure.

+Hosted on GitHub Pages Repository on GitHub

 ## UX

+Users
+Typical users of this site should be people in quarantine who cannot or whish not to go out shopping and people that are currently able/willing to shop for them.

+User Stories
 The user should be able to

  - Submit their shopping list,